ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

 If you are porting a model and it is similar to an existing (already ported) model, you can often take a shortcut and look at the diffs.

-For example `gemma.py` and `gemma2.py` are related -- if you look at the diff between them it is roughly a dozen changes.
-If you already have `Gemma.swift` you can copy that to `Gemma2.swift` (and make the appropriate naming changes) and then examine the diffs on the Python side and make the same changes.
+For example `gemma.py` and `gemma2.py` are related.
+If you look at the diff between them, it comprises roughly a dozen changes.
+If you already have `Gemma.swift`, you can copy that to `Gemma2.swift` (and make the appropriate naming changes) and then examine the diffs on the Python side and make the same changes.

-Many models are related to each other so this can be a very effective way to create new models.
+Many models are related to each other, so this can be a very effective way to create new models.

 ### Debugging a Ported Model

 What do you do when your ported model spews random text or crashes with a broadcast error?

-Let's start with the latter:  a broadcast error means that the shapes of the `MLXArray`s are incorrect.
-For example, if the broadcast error shows up in `Attention` (and it seems like it is usually in Attention) then you can make a helper function in Python:
+Let's start with the latter: A broadcast error means that the shapes of the `MLXArray`s are incorrect.
+For example, if the broadcast error shows up in `Attention` (which is often the case), then you can make a helper function in Python:

 ```python
 def trace(name, x):